 Text logs alone are not enough, nor are scalar metrics.
 Debugging requires context about the physical environment, the deployed hardware, and multiple distributed software components.
 Root causing an issue often requires high-resolution data rather than summaries and histograms.
 To compound the problem, access to network resources to centralize this data may be scarce.

-Failure modes in robotics are difficult to predict, difficult to observe, and as a result expensive and time consuming to recover from.
+Failure modes in robotics are difficult to predict, difficult to observe, and as a result expensive and time-consuming to recover from.
 They require a new class of observability tools.

 A different mode of observability

-Debugging issues in a robotics application requires a different type of observability.
+Debugging issues in a robotics application require a different type of observability.
 Text logs and metrics are a good start.
 But context also comes from data types with a visual or geometric interpretation: maps, point clouds, geolocation, poses, video, odometry.

 Debugging in robotics is often highly visual.